 Feb.
 10 is the last time the Allen County Department of Health announced at least 100 new COVID-19 cases in its daily update.
 Triple-digit increases became the norm in late October, reaching as high as 613 on Nov.
 14.

-Visit www.coronavirus.in.gov and click on the COVID-19 testing information link for information about testing locations.
+Go to www.coronavirus.in.gov and click the COVID-19 testing information link for testing locations.

-Dave Gong of The Journal Gazette contributed to this story.
+Dave Gong of The Journal Gazette contributed to this report.

 Sources: Indiana State Department of Health, Allen County Department of Health, DeKalb County Health Department